JoshuaSoileau/relead-marketing/_posts/2016-06-20-where-is-'core_resource'-in-magento-2?.md

 image:
 ---

-In `Magento 1`, the `core_resource` table listed all of the installed modules in their versions.
+In `Magento 1`, the `core_resource` table listed all of the installed modules and their versions.

 Well that table is gone in `Magento 2`, because their data architecture was completely re-architected